-1998, respectively, and include costs relating to DOE's regulatory oversight of the GDPs.
+Total costs incurred under the plant lease with DOE and leases for office space and equipment aggregated \$18.7 million, \$23.2 million, and \$11.5 million for the years ended June 30, 1996, 1997 and 1998, respectively, and include costs relating to DOE's regulatory oversight of the plants.
 In March 1997, the NRC assumed regulatory oversight.
-Minimum lease payments for the GDP lease and leases for office space and equipment is estimated at \$5.0 million for each of the years ending June 30, 1999 to 2003.
+Minimum lease payments for the plant lease and leases for office space and equipment is estimated at \$5.0 million for each of the years ending June 30, 1999 to 2003.

-The Company has the right to extend the GDP lease indefinitely at its sole option, and the Company may terminate the lease in its entirety or with respect to one of the GDPs at any time upon two years' notice.
-Upon termination of the lease, the Company is responsible for certain lease turnover activities at the GDPs, including documentation of the condition of the GDPs and termination of facility operations.
+USEC has the right to extend the plant lease indefinitely at its sole option and may terminate the lease in its entirety or with respect to one of the plants at any time upon two years' notice.
+Upon termination of the lease, USEC is responsible for certain lease turnover activities at the plants, including documentation of the condition of the plants and termination of facility operations.
 Lease turnover costs are accrued and charged to production costs over the lease period, which is estimated to extend through 2005, and the accrued cost included in other liabilities amounted to \$24.5 million at September 30, 1998.